William J. Fallon: Military service

+Fallon was in the Pentagon on September 11th, 2001.

 In 2002, he told the U.S. Senate Committee on Environment and Public Works Committee that the military should be exempted from certain environmental laws because the laws affected the military's ability to conduct operations at its bases.

 In February 2003, he authorized the Navy's Task Force Uniform initiative that led to the creation of the Navy Working Uniform and Navy Service Uniform.

 He was then nominated and confirmed for assignment as the Commander, U.S. Fleet Forces Command and U.S. Atlantic Fleet from October 2003 to February 2005; during that time, he was assigned to Operation Iraqi Freedom.
 Following that, he received a rare third assignment as a four-star military officer, as Commander, U.S. Pacific Command from February 2005 until March 2007.

-At Pacific Command, Fallon took a conciliatory approach towards China, a position that drew the ire of hardliners including Washington Times reporter Bill Gertz.
+At Pacific Command, Fallon took a conciliatory approach towards China.

 United States Central Command

-On January 4, 2007, President Bush nominated Fallon for his fourth four-star command to replace John Abizaid, who was retiring from the U.S. Army, as Commander of the United States Central Command, (CENTCOM).
+On 4 January 2007, President Bush nominated Fallon for his fourth four-star command to replace John Abizaid, who was retiring from the U.S. Army, as Commander of the United States Central Command, (CENTCOM).

 The United States Senate confirmed Admiral Fallon as the first Navy admiral to command CENTCOM on February 7.
-He relieved General Abizaid on March 16, 2007.
+He relieved General Abizaid on 16 March 2007.

 As combatant commander of Central Command, Fallon was General David Petraeus's superior officer, who was at that time the commander of Multinational Force Iraq.
-Petraeus succeeded Fallon as CENTCOM commander, relieving the "Acting" CENTCOM Commander, then-Lieutenant General Martin Dempsey on October 31, 2008.
+Petraeus succeeded Fallon as CENTCOM commander, relieving the "Acting" CENTCOM Commander, then-Lieutenant General Martin Dempsey on 31 October 2008.

 As CENTCOM commander, Fallon often criticized Iran while also encouraging negotiations.
-On May 28, 2007, he noted that the United States would continue to have a military presence in the Middle East, despite Iran wishing otherwise.
+On 28 May 2007, he noted that the United States would continue to have a military presence in the Middle East, despite Iran wishing otherwise.
 However, he also said, "We have to figure out a way to come to an arrangement with them [Iran]".
-In an Al-Jazeera broadcast on September 30, 2007, he criticized those publicly urging war, stating "This constant drum beat of conflict is what strikes me which is not helpful and not useful. [...]
+In an Al-Jazeera broadcast on 30 September 2007, he criticized those publicly urging war, stating "This constant drum beat of conflict is what strikes me which is not helpful and not useful. [...]
 I expect that there will be no war and that is what we ought to be working for."
 He also stated that Iran was not as strong as it claimed, "Not militarily, economically or politically." and he referred to Iranians as ants, "These guys are ants.
 When the time comes, you crush them."